zhangqianqianhzlh/vggt/evaluation/README.md

 ### Running the Evaluation

+0. Install vggt as a package, pip install -e .

 1. Update the Co3D paths in `test_co3d.py`:
    - Set `CO3D_DIR` to your Co3D dataset directory
    - Set `CO3D_ANNOTATION_DIR` to your processed annotations directory